 • 2-D or 3-D animations

-• Traditional or digital sculpture
+• Traditional or digital sculpture.

 Please do not include work that copies photographs by using paint overs or the grid method-although photos may be used for reference.
-Do not include AI artwork.
-Do not directly replicate another artist's work (including replicating anime drawings, cartoons, and character designs).
+Do not include AI-generated artwork.
+Do not directly replicate another artist’s work (including replicating anime drawings, cartoons, and character designs).
 Do not include anime-style drawings in your portfolio, as they do not tell us enough about your aesthetic ability.

 • Please include a title and description for each piece.